koder77/l1vm/l1vm-osv-capstan-lib/README.md

 And in this example the VM opens the math module which is also included in the OSv image.

 To run the build script you have to build some things first:
-Go into the l1vm directory and open a shell:
+Go into the l1vm directory and open a shell.
+You have to type in the commands after the "$" sign:

 <pre>
 l1vm $ comp/l1com lib/math-lib
 l1vm $ assemb/l1asm lib/math-lib
 l1vm $ cd vm/modules/math
 l1vm/modules/math $ ./make-math-mod.sh
-cd ../../../
+l1vm/modules/math $ cd ../../../
 l1vm $ cd l1vm-osv-capstan-lib
 l1vm/l1vm-osv-capstan-lib $ ./build.sh
 </pre>